Cathy Gray, MSS, LCSW, BCD

 Karen Ginsburg, LCSW, LMT

 Karen Ginsburg, LCSW, LMT, has a BFA in Acting and an MSW, both from New York University.
-She is also a licensed massage therapist in the state of NY and has a certificate in Gestalt Therapy from Gestalt Associates for Psychotherapy in NYC, as well as a certificate in Developmental Somatic Psychotherapy from The Center for Somatic Studies in NYC.
-She is currently an Intermediate level trainee in Somatic Experiencing.
+She is also a licensed massage therapist in the state of NY and has certificates in Gestalt Therapy, Developmental Somatic Psychotherapy and Somatic Experiencing.
 Karen has been a student and practitioner of Gestalt therapy since 1999.
-Prior to becoming a Gestalt therapist, she worked as an actress and as a professional bodyworker, trained in a number of modalities, including Shiatsu, Swedish massage and Craniosacral therapy.
-She is a longtime student of, and assistant to, Dr. Ruella Frank, the Director of the Center for Somatic Studies and the creator of Developmental Somatic Psychotherapy.
-For the past five years, she has also been a member of Kachina Myer's analytic supervision group in NYC.
+Prior to becoming a Gestalt therapist, she worked as a performer in experimental theater and as a professional bodyworker, trained Shiatsu, Swedish massage and Craniosacral therapy.
+She is a longtime student of, and assistant to, Ruella Frank, PhD, the Director of the Center for Somatic Studies and the creator of Developmental Somatic Psychotherapy.
+She has also been a member of Kachina Myer's analytic supervision group in NYC since 2009.
 She has had the pleasure of being a supervisor at GTIP since 2012 and Adjunct Faculty since 2014.
 She has private practices in New York City and Philadelphia.

 Janneke van Beusekom, PhD, MSS, LCSW